rust-multiplatform/Windowing-Template/README.md

 - [ ] Platform: iOS
 - [ ] Platform: WebAssembly (WASM)

+To use this project simply fork it (button in top right corner) into your own namespace.
+If you need some more advanced setup check out the [forking guide](FORKING.md).

 ## Project layout

 | Folder                                         | Description                                                                                                                         | GitHub Actions                                                                                                                                                                                                                      |